Please ensure Javascript is enabled for purposes of website accessibility

 Josh Janney //November 5, 2025//

-An Irish energy infrastructure manufacturer focused on will establish its first U.S. plant in , a $5.225 million investment expected to create 250 jobs, announced Wednesday.
+An Irish energy infrastructure manufacturer focused on has established its first U.S. plant in , a $5.225 million investment expected to create 250 jobs within the next year, announced Wednesday.

-Dublin, Ireland-based ‘s new facility will produce systems that will serve data centers throughout the United States.
+Dublin, Ireland-based CEL Critical ‘s new 400,000-square-foot facility will produce power systems that will serve data centers throughout the United States.
+CEL already has 50 employees at its new facility across engineering, research and development, finance, management and sales.
 The number of jobs is expected to rise to 500 by 2030, Youngkin said.

 “We are thrilled to welcome CEL to Virginia as they establish their first-ever American manufacturing site right here in the commonwealth,” Youngkin said in a statement.
 “Everyone involved in this project moved at the speed of Virginia to make this possible, and the impact is already being felt on the ground.”